lukas362/Terraform-Azure-Vnet-Peering/README.md

 # Azure VNet Peering with Terraform
-Infrastructure as Code (IaC) for deploying a secure, multi-tier Azure network architecture using Terraform.
-This configuration demonstrates VNet peering and network segmentation with Network Security Groups (NSG).
+I made a deployable Azure network architecture using Terraform.
+It features VNet peering betweend two VNets and NSG rules.

 ## Architecture
 This template creates two peered Virtual Networks with different functions: